NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 -------------------------

-Storage Virtual Machines (SVMs, formerly known as Vservers) contain one or more FlexVol volumes and one or more LIFs through which they serve data to clients.
+Storage Virtual Machines (SVMs, formerly known as Vservers) contain one or more FlexVol/FlexGroup volumes and one or more LIFs through which they serve data to clients.

 SVMs securely isolate the shared virtualized data storage and network,